Kyle-Ski/capstone-brainstorm/README.md

   - item checklist with NFC stickers?
     - scan stickers, then attach them to items
     - scan items when packing to add to checklist
+  - Machine Learning AR item tracking
+    - how much you assist learning
 * Hiking
   - EpicMix style app
     - compair hike elevation total